MIT-SPARK/config_utilities/config_utilities/docs/Configs.md

 ```

 > **⚠️ Important**<br>
-> Printing calls a *formatter* and to format the config contents.
-If `config_utilities/config_utilities.h` is included these will automatically default to the *asl* formatter, resulting in the above print.
+> Printing calls a *formatter* to format the config contents.
+If `config_utilities/config_utilities.h` is included this will automatically default to the *asl* formatter, resulting in the above print.
 If no formatter is included `toString()` will return a warning.